-In this 10 Best Civilization Board Games in 2022, you can read about the board games that recreate the epic sense of humankind development.
+In this 10 Best Civilization Board Games in 2024 article, you can read about the board games that recreate the epic sense of humankind’s development.
 Lead your people to prosperity!

 While board games are a slightly different medium, there are titles that can replicate this epicness.
-While they usually can’t be as complex mechanically, the physical presence often makes the sense of accomplishment and progression even stronger.
+While they usually can’t be as complex mechanically, the physical presence on the table often strengthens the sense of accomplishment and progression.

 If you click on an affiliate link, it will take you to the Amazon store.
 If you then buy something, I will earn a commission – I am a member of the Amazon Associates program, as well as others.